bmcc-mmp/mmp460/wordpress/homepage.md

 ---
 site: MMP 460 Multimedia Project Lab
 categories: wordpress underscore
-title: Adding a Homepage Template for the Underscore Theme
 ---

+## Adding a Homepage Template for the Underscore Theme

 1. Duplicate page.php and rename it front-page.php